shybovycha/shybovycha.github.io/_posts/2025-12-01-data-compression.md

 To obtain canonical codes from _any_ valid Huffman tree for a given input, the codes are transformed following two simple rules:

-1. sort the codes by code length (ascending) and then by character (also ascendig)
+1. sort the codes by code length (ascending) and then by character (also ascending)
 2. starting with `current_code = 0` and `current_length = 0`, iterate over each _code length_ (assume iterator is `length_i`):
   1. if the length is greater than `current_length`, left shift `current_code` by the difference `length_i - current_length`
   2. increment `current_code`, filling the unused left-most bits with zeroes